American Airlines Flight 77: Hijacking

-The 9/11 Commission estimated that the flight was hijacked between 08:51 and 08:54, shortly after the North Tower was struck and not too long after United Airlines Flight 175 had been hijacked.
-The last normal radio communications from the aircraft to air traffic control occurred at 08:50:51.
-The methodology of Flight 77's hijacking was noticeably different from the other three flights, in that while the victims were threatened with knives and box cutters, there were no reports of anyone actually being injured or killed prior to the crash, nor was the use of mace and bomb threats mentioned in any phone calls made from the flight.
-Notably, when the cockpit was breached, the terrorists did not kill or incapacitate the pilots, but instead sent them to the back of the plane with the rest of the passengers.
+At approximately 8:51 - 8:54, the hijackers launched their assault.
+The modus operandi of Hanjour's group was in stark contrast to the other three teams, in that while the victims were threatened with knives and box cutters, there were no reports of any injuries or deaths prior to the crash; both pilots were spared when the cockpit was breached, and the use of chemical weapons or bomb threats was not reported by either of the two people who made phone calls from the rear of the cabin.
 At 08:54, as the plane flew in the vicinity over Pike County, Ohio, it began deviating from its normal assigned flight path and turned south.
 Two minutes later, the plane's transponder was switched off.
-The hijackers set the flight's autopilot on a course pointing due east in the direction of Washington, D.C.
+The flight's autopilot was promptly engaged and set on a course heading eastbound towards Washington, D.C.

 The FAA was aware at this point there was an emergency on board the airplane.
 After learning of a second hijacking involving an American Airlines aircraft and the hijacking of a United Airlines jet, American Airlines' executive vice president Gerard Arpey ordered a nationwide ground stop for the airline.
-The Indianapolis Air Route Traffic Control Center, as well as American Airlines dispatchers, made several failed attempts to contact the aircraft.
-At the time the airplane was hijacked, it was flying over an area of limited radar coverage.
-With air controllers unable to contact the flight by radio, an Indianapolis official declared that it had possibly crashed at 09:09, 28 minutes before it actually did.
+For several minutes, Indianapolis Air Route Traffic Control Center and dispatchers for American Airlines made several failed attempts to contact the hijacked airliner, giving up just as Flight 175 flew into the World Trade Center's South Tower at 09:03.
+The plane had been flying over an area of limited radar coverage at the time of its hijacking.
+With air controllers unable to contact the flight by radio, an Indianapolis official declared that it had possibly crashed at 09:09, twenty-eight minutes before it actually did.
+Sometime between 09:17 and 09:22, Hanjour broadcast a deceptive announcement via the cabin's public address system, advising those aboard that the plane was being hijacked and that their best chance of survival was by not resisting.
+This tactic was used on Flight 11 and on Flight 93 with the aim of deceiving the passengers and crew into believing the plan was to land the plane after securing a ransom; in both cases, however, the terrorists’ understanding of the internal communication systems used aboard aircraft was evidently not as good as Hanjour's, as they keyed the wrong microphone and broadcast their message to the ground instead.
+No passengers aboard Flight 11 reported hearing any intercom messages.